HIV Testing & treatment as prevention

 Research released in late 2011 indicated those with HIV who are receiving antiretroviral therapy have very low amounts of the virus in their bodies, which can prevent the passing of the virus to others.
-Unfortunately, only half of those living with HIV are receiving consistent care and an estimated 28 percent have their virus under control.
-(Source: CDC)
+Unfortunately, only two out of three individuals with HIV are receiving consistent care, and an estimated 57 percent have their virus under control, also known as suppressed (CDC, 2021).

-The CDC now recommends that all Americans be tested for HIV at least once, and that those at greater risk get tested once a year or more often.
-Early detection of HIV and immediate and consistent treatment of the disease can not only extend the lifespan of the person infected, but also drastically reduce the spread of HIV.
+The CDC now recommends that all Americans be tested for HIV at least once, and that those at greater risk get tested once a year or more, depending upon an individual’s situation and risk factors.
+Early detection of HIV and immediate and consistent treatment of the disease can extend the lifespan of the person infected, and also drastically reduces the spread of HIV.

 Beginning in fall 2012, The Health Foundation of Greater Indianapolis awarded its first round of grants in line with the new national priority of funding HIV testing & treatment as prevention, which supports this latest research.